-Keep in mind that an individual school will have an expiration date on the DAT scores they will accept.
 The DAT is valid for two years; however, some schools may accept scores past the two-year mark.
 Check with each school for the length of time they will accept DAT test scores.
-The Dental College of Georgia accepts a DAT score for up to two years.
-Please note there is a limit of three attempts on the DAT.
+The ADEA Dental School Explorer posts the earliest DAT date that each dental program will accept in the present cycle.

 What is on the DAT?